Frequently Asked Questions

 I've just started grad school and within two months I have to meet my committee and file my first progress report!
 What am I expected to prepare in such a short time?

 The first committee meeting for incoming students is intended to allow new graduate students to meet with their committee members.
-There are no formal requirements for a presentation, however this is a good opportunity to discuss your future research plans and project, or courses that you plan on taking during your first year.
+This is a good opportunity to discuss your future research plans and project, or courses that you plan on taking during your first year.
 See Guidelines for first supervisory committee meeting for more information.

 My project is interdisciplinary and collaborative so I'd like to ask two non-MBB researchers to form my supervisory committee.
 Will this be ok with MBB?